JacksonTheMaster/StationeersServerUI/readme.md

 | Notification | Description |
 | --- | --- |
-| Server Ready | When the server status changes to ready while startup, a notification will be sent to the server status channel.
+| Server Ready | When the server status changes to ready while startup, a notification will be sent
-| Player Connection | When a player connects to the server, a notification will be sent to the server status channel.
+| Player Connection | When a player connects to the server, a notification will be sent
-| Player Disconnection | When a player disconnects from the server, a notification will be sent to the server status channel.
+| Player Disconnection | When a player disconnects from the server, a notification will be sent
-| Exception | When an exception is detected, a notification will be sent to the server log channel.
+| Exception | When an exception is detected, a notification will be sent
-| Error | When an error is detected, a notification will be sent to the server log channel.
+| Error | When an error is detected, a notification will be sent

 ## Discord Integration Setup

 - Create a Discord Bot and add it to your server.
-You can find instructions on how to do this [here](https://docs.jmg-it.de/ishouldaddthis).
+You can find instructions on how to do this [here](https://chatgpt.com/).
 - Obtain an OAuth2 Token for your Discord Bot.
 - Add the OAuth2 Token to the "DiscordToken" field in the config.json file.
 - Enter the channel IDs for the server control, server status, and server log channels in the config.json file.